EmCristian/AddressesCrawler/README.md

 To add more training data edit the file and append to train_data.

 # Conclusion
 The file extracted_addresses contains the addresses found on the first 100 page domains.
 Due to lack of train data, the accuracy was not high, but I strongly believe a large set of data would impact positively the result.
+Also the crawler can be improved significantly by using asynchronous programming.